Samuel Thurston

 Samuel Royal Thurston (April 15, 1816 – April 9, 1851) was an American pioneer, lawyer and politician.
 He was the first delegate from the Oregon Territory to the United States Congress and was instrumental in the passage of the Donation Land Claim Act.

 Biography

 Early years

 Thurston was born in Monmouth, Maine, and grew up in Peru, Maine; his father died when he was young.
 After attending Dartmouth College, he graduated in 1843 from Bowdoin College in Maine, graduating with honors.
-He then studied law under Robert Dunlap, married, and moved with his wife to Iowa.
+He then studied law under Robert Dunlap.
+Thurston met Elizabeth McLench in college and married her after graduating.
+The couple moved to Burlington, Iowa in 1845.

 Thurston came to the Oregon Country in 1847 as an emigrant over the Oregon Trail.
 In Oregon he settled in Hillsboro, where he practiced law.
 Then in 1848 he was elected to the Provisional Legislature from Tuality District where he served with fellow Hillsboro resident David Hill.
 In 1849, Thurston was selected to represent the Oregon Territory in the U.S. Congress.